 Wall Rebuilds

 When basement walls experience deflection exceeding 6 inches, demolishing and rebuilding them entirely is often necessary.
-While this solution may be the most costly, it is also the most permanent approach.
+Foundation wall replacement may be the most costly, it is also the most permanent approach.
 By completely replacing the compromised walls, the structural integrity of the basement is restored, ensuring long-term stability and safety.

 While it is an extensive and expensive undertaking, opting for a complete replacement is essential for addressing severe deflection issues and avoiding further complications in the future.